-TimelyCare is Hofstra’s New Solution to Mental Health Counseling
+TimelyCare is Hofstra’s new solution to mental health counseling

-Posters for TimelyCare have popped up across Hofstra’s campus. // Photo Courtesy of Anushka Parab

-Students at Hofstra University have a new way to access mental health care this semester in the form of TimelyCare, an app that offers 24/7 mental health support for college students.
-The application, which can be accessed through computer or cellular device, offers access to mental health care professionals at any time as well as other resources that promote emotional wellbeing.
+Students at Hofstra University have a new way to access mental health care this semester in the form of TimelyCare, an app that offers around-the-clock mental health support for college students.
+The application, which can be accessed through computer or cellular devices, offers access to mental health professionals at any time as well as other resources that promote emotional wellbeing.

 Many students feel that the introduction of TimelyCare is useful and beneficial for those seeking assistance with their mental health.
 Students also feel that Hofstra has promoted TimelyCare well, specifically through emails, announcements from Resident Assistants and fliers around campus.